-In this section, we discuss limitations and known issues in the MySQL Cluster Connector for Java APIs.
+This section discusses the limitations and known issues in the MySQL NDB Cluster Connector for Java APIs.

-Known issues in MySQL Cluster.
-For information about limitations and other known issues with MySQL Cluster, see Known Limitations of MySQL Cluster.
+Known issues in NDB Cluster: For information about limitations and other known issues with NDB Cluster, see Known Limitations of NDB Cluster.